openscope/openscope/documentation/airport-guides/eggw.md

 09/27 1,508m, Asphalt

 ##### London Stansted Airport, EGSS
 London Stansted Airport is an international airport located at Stansted Mountfitchet, Essex.
 It is 48km northeast of Central London.
 The airport servers over 170 destinations across Europe and is a base for many low-cost airlines, most notably Ryanair.
 The airport is owned by the Manchester Airports Group, which operates Manchester Airport and East Midlands Airport.
-The airport is a focus city for easyJet, Jet2.com, Ryaniar, Thomas Cock and TUI.
+The airport is a focus city for easyJet, Jet2.com, Ryanair, Thomas Cock and TUI.
+The airport is not too distant from Luton itself, so these airports have common STARs.

 24,320,071 passengers handled in 2015-16
 180,430 aircraft movements in 2015-16